rust-lang/team/docs/toml-schema.md

 ### Repository access

 Access to a repository is given on a per-team basis.
 Teams who are responsible for a repository may give access to other teams at their discretion.
+Moderators (`mods` team) have `write` access to all repositories automatically and do not need to be added.

 See [GitHub's documentation][github-roles] for information on what each role is allowed to do.
 The recommendations for choosing a role are: